 - Reshooting of a 1960s film charting the route of the Wall;

-- Creation of a 21st Century Legion volunteer workforce;
+- Creation of a 21st Century Legion of community groups involved in the project;

 - Outreach programme taking themes and stories related to the Wall to hub museums;